 Second, is the continuum of modern breastfeeding support.
 La Leche League International established this over 60 years ago when artificial milk was growing into the billion dollar industry of today instead of remaining a “formula” reserved for circumstances in which human milk is unavailable.
-Breastfeeding support has been evolving ever since and now includes three complementary levels: professional, certified, and peer.
+Breastfeeding support has been evolving ever since and now includes three complementary levels: clinical, educator, and peer.

-The professional level consists of the International Board Certified Lactation Consultant (IBCLC), required to complete extensive prerequisites and pass a comprehensive examination before applying skills to assess and treat common to clinically complex breastfeeding challenges.
-The certified level includes Certified Lactation Counselors (CLC) and Breastfeeding Educators (CBE) among others, required to take up to a week-long training course and pass the training organization testing before providing breastfeeding support.
+The clinical level consists of the International Board Certified Lactation Consultant (IBCLC), required to complete extensive prerequisites and pass a comprehensive examination before applying skills to assess and treat common to clinically complex breastfeeding challenges.
+The educator level includes Certified Lactation Counselors (CLC) and Breastfeeding Educators (CBE) among others, required to take at least a week-long training course and pass the training organization testing before providing breastfeeding support and education.
 The peer level requires personal experience as found with WIC peer counselors and La Leche League leaders who complete a peer guided credentialing process before providing community support.
 Peer remains a most important level as it is within the community, has sustained us through millennia in some form and is ongoing for those aware of and consistently able to access it.

 Many parents attend peer La Leche League meetings to get trusted breastfeeding support.
 Some go upon encouragement from family or friends.
 Others find meetings through personal searching, identify with the philosophy and eventually become leaders.
 I was the latter.
 It was the start of a journey that continues years later as I navigate through the healthcare system working as an IBCLC and advocate for equitable access to and insurance coverage for IBCLC care.
 With a background in physical therapy, I have always been fascinated with how the human body is designed to move.
 It made sense to me to pursue natural birth and to breastfeed.
 I had a lot to learn, but with biology and developmental knowledge, I had some foundation.